-Estanie lives with her father and her mother.
-Her duties at home include gardening, washing clothes and making beds.
+In her home, Estanie helps by gardening, washing clothes and making beds.
+She lives with her father and her mother.
+Her father is sometimes employed as a farmer and her mother is sometimes employed as a seller in the market.
 There are 3 children in the family.
-Her father is sometimes employed as a farmer and her mother is sometimes employed as a seller in the market.

 Estanie lives on the plains of Dubedou, home to approximately 3,000 residents.
 Typical houses are constructed of cement floors, mud walls and corrugated iron roofs.
 The most commonly spoken languages are Creole and French.